IronWifi/docs/configuration-guides/mikrotik.md

 Sign-in to your MikroTik configuration interface, usually http://192.168.88.1

-1. Navigate to **Hotspot -> Users** and add a temporary user called user1 and set a password for this new user.
+1. Navigate to **Hotspot -> Users** and add a temporary user called user1 and set a password for this new user
 2. Navigate to **Hotspot -> Servers** and click the **Hotspot Setup** button.
 Configure with:

 - **Hotspot Interface -** bridge